michellekappl/NLU/README.md

 </p>
 </details>

-Alternatively you can train all models using the script
+Alternatively you can test all models using the script
 ```bash
 ./run-all.sh